onsi/disco/saturdaydisco/templates/call_game.tmpl.md

 Can I call no game?

-Respond with /approve or /yes or /shipit to send the no game email.
-Respond with /deny or /no **to abort this week**.
-Ignore this e-mail to have me send the no game eventually
+Respond with /approve or /yes or /shipit to send the no game email Respond with /deny or /no **to abort this week** Respond with /abort to turn off the scheduler and enter manual mode Ignore this e-mail to have me send the no game eventually

 Anything below the your command will be added to the top of the e-mail.